-As a matter of State doctrine, "private ownership" of land is not allowed in Vietnam, all land belongs to the State.
+As a matter of State doctrine, "private ownership" of land is not allowed in Vietnam; all land belongs to the State.
 Neither companies nor individuals can "own" land, although they may hold LURs.

-LURs are granted by the State to a land user by:
+The State grants LURs to a land user by:

-- an "allocation" of LURs with or without land use fee; or - a land lease with land rental payment made on an annual or a lump sum basis.
+- An "allocation" of LURs with or without land use fee. - A land lease with land rental payment made on an annual or a lump sum basis.